OneKey-Network/addressability-framework/mvp-spec/ad-server-implementation.md

-Once the Ad Server has selected the supplier that will display the Addressable Content, it must generate the Audit Log based on the related Transmission Response and the Prebid SSO Data.
+Once the Ad Server has selected the supplier that will display the Addressable Content, it must generate the Audit Log based on the related Transmission Response and the PAF Data.

 The Audit Log has the following structure: